 I remember one time hubby and I bought fresh jalapeno peppers and there was literally no heat to them.
 Like, hubby bit into it as he would an apple.
 Nothing (though, hubby can eat some spicy stuff, let me tell ya).

 Chipotle peppers are something I regularly use in sauces, especially for salads and tacos.
 I hardly ever buy store-bought dressings.
 Once you make your own, there’s no going back.
-Plus, you can make enough for what you need at any given time without a bunch of extra bottles floating around your fridge.
+Plus, you can make enough for what you need at any given time without a bunch of extra bottles in your fridge.

-This salad is super easy to put together, especially since it uses leftover rotisserie chicken.
+- This salad is super easy to put together, especially since it uses leftover rotisserie chicken.
 Don’t have any?
 You can cook a couple of small chicken breasts if you like.
 Let them rest and cool slightly before adding to your salad.
-You don’t want those greens to wilt.
+You don’t want the lettuce to wilt.

 - Fresh or frozen (thawed) corn works here.
 Frozen won’t have that same pop of freshness but will do in a pinch.